InternLM/HuixiangDou/README.md

 If you still need to read Feishu group messages, see [Feishu Developer Square - Add Application Capabilities - Robots](https://open.feishu.cn/app?lang=zh-CN).

 ## STEP4.
 Advanced Version [Optional]

-To further enhance the experience of the assistant's response, the more features you turn on, the better.
+The basic version may not perform well.
+You can enable these features to enhance performance.
+The more features you turn on, the better.

 1. Use higher accuracy local LLM